MollyIO/PlayerMetrics/README.md

 ﻿<div align="center">

 # PlayerMetrics
-PlayerMetrics is an SCP:SL server plugin that tracks and displays the time players spend on the server.
-It is mostly useful for server head admins to track play time requirements for admins and inter admins, but it can also be used in many different ways.<br>

 ![Release](https://img.shields.io/github/v/release/MollyIO/PlayerMetrics)
 ![License](https://img.shields.io/github/license/MollyIO/PlayerMetrics)
 ![Downloads](https://img.shields.io/github/downloads/MollyIO/PlayerMetrics/total)
 ![Stars](https://img.shields.io/github/stars/MollyIO/PlayerMetrics)

+PlayerMetrics is an SCP:SL server plugin that tracks and displays the time players spend on the server.
+It is mostly useful for server head admins to track play time requirements for admins and inter admins, but it can also be used in many different ways.
 </div>

 ## Installation